cirillogirardi/Data_Engineering/README.md

 # Schema

+## Data Lineage (PNG)

+The image portrays the data process envisioned for the project.

 ## Data PySpark Notebook

 The purpose of the notebook is twofold.
 The first part is dedicated to connecting to AWS RDS and uploading the relevant parquet files to the schema created.
 The second part of the notebook is dedicated to data analysis.
 Specifically, the second part is devoted to retrieving data from the RDS Database and applying machine learning models to test the usefulness of the data.